Medicare in Nebraska

 Some Nebraska residents facing more severe needs may qualify for Medicaid, a federal/state program founded alongside Medicare in 1965 that helps those facing a financial need or a disability.
 When you turn 65, it is possible to be eligible for both Medicare and Medicaid (called dual eligibility).

-- Some Medicare Advantage plans don’t require a monthly premium while replacing the coverage provided by both Part A and Part B. That’s possible in part because Medicare Advantage plans feature a regional network of doctors instead of the nationwide coverage offered by Original Medicare.
+- Some Medicare Advantage plans don’t require a monthly premium while substituting for the coverage provided by both Part A and Part B. That’s possible in part because Medicare Advantage plans feature a regional network of doctors instead of the nationwide coverage offered by Original Medicare.

-Part D plans and the prescription drugs available vary by plan and carrier.
-To find the best prescription drug plan, first, make sure your medication is covered.
-Whether you choose Original Medicare or Medicare Advantage, private insurance companies will provide your prescription drug plan.
+Part D prescription drug coverage varies by plan and carrier.
+To find the best option for you, first, make sure your medication is covered.
+Whether you choose Original Medicare or Medicare Advantage, private insurance companies will administer your prescription drug plan.

 GoHealth can help you compare different plans to find one that meets your Rx needs.